The Tokyo Skytree - a white towering structure infront of a blue sky

 Stepping out of the lift doors, light flooded over us from the floor to ceiling windows.
 Wow!
 The views were just phenomenal.

-A view through some big windows on a clear day, looking out across the city from the top of the tallest tower in the world
+A view through some big windows on a clear day, looking out across the city from the top when Visiting The Tallest Tower In The World

 What a welcome when you step out of the lift!